tmdvl/tmdvl.github.io/index.md

 layout: default
 ---

-### Matthew Gottshall advances to Semifinals after defeating James Saltsman 3-0
+### Dave Kaplan advances to Finals, beating Matthew Gottshall 3-0

 A complete archive of past streams can be found <a href="https://www.youtube.com/user/SpaceStormy/videos">on Youtube</a>.